awslabs/scale-out-computing-on-aws/README.md

 Refer to [SOCA Installation Documentation](https://awslabs.github.io/scale-out-computing-on-aws-documentation/documentation/01-install-soca-cluster/) for installation instructions.

 This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
-For more information, including how to disable this capability, please see the [SOCA Operational Metrics](https://awslabs.github.io/scale-out-computing-on-aws-documentation/documentation/01-install-soca-cluster/#operational-metrics).
+For more information, including how to disable this capability, please see the [https://docs.aws.amazon.com/solutions/latest/scale-out-computing-on-aws/appendix-d.html](https://docs.aws.amazon.com/solutions/latest/scale-out-computing-on-aws/appendix-d.html).

 ***